syncfusion-content/wpf-docs/wpf/Ribbon/Backstage.md

 #### BackStageButton Visibility

-The `BackStageButton` in ribbon can be shown or hidden by using the `Visibility` property on window Loaded event.
-The following code example illustrates how to show or hide BackStageButton.
+The `Visibility` property can be used to show or hide the `BackStageButton` in the ribbon.

+The following code example illustrates how to show or hide  the `BackStageButton`.

 {% tabs %}